BESS Workgroup

 Highest-PE, therefore Highest-PE; therefore, it will send an Ethernet

-* After running the Designated Forwarder Election, PE3 will
+* After running the Designated Forwarder Election, DF election, PE3 will become the new

-become the new Designated Forwarder for Ethernet Tag-1.
-No
+Designated Forwarder for Ethernet Tag-1.
+No changes will

-Note that, irrespective of the DP bit, when a PE or Ethernet Segment
+Note that, irrespective of the DP bit, "Don't Preempt" Capability, when a PE

 the Ethernet Segment, all the PEs in the Ethernet Segment MUST fall